ritterim/rimdev-blog/src/content/posts/2024-05-01-documenting-apis-with-swagger.md

 </MedicareAdvantage>
 ```

-Then I can leverage the `<include>` tag to pull in the comments for that property any place I use it.
+Then I can leverage the `<include>` tag with an XPath query to pull in the comments for that property any place I use it.

 ```csharp
 /// <include file='../../../Documentation/MedicareAdvantage.xml' path='MedicareAdvantage/FilterMembers/Member[@name="Filter.EnrollmentCurrent"]/*' />`